 The 5 Best Hybrid Event Platforms

 Here are our top 5 picks for the best hybrid event platform (in alphabetical order):

 - Communique Conferencing offers an engagement rich virtual and hybrid event platform powered by A.I..
 The technology delivers Netflix style networking matching and content suggestions based on the users profile and activities during the event.
-Participants can visit virtual booths, engage with reps, network and participate in interactive sessions.
+Participants can visit virtual booths, schedule appointments and engage with reps, network with other attendees, and participate in interactive sessions.
 The hybrid conference platform scales to 100,000+ concurrent attendees and is ISO 27001 certified for data security compliance.
 The mobile event app provides contactless check-in for on-site attendees, access to sessions, booths, agenda, and networking.
 The platform also comes with audience engagement tools like polling and live Q&A’s.
 Finally, the company provides a dedicated project manager, Webinar manager and a dedicated live day support team to assist attendees, presenters and the organizer.